wp-plugins/simple-fullscreen-responsive-slider/readme.txt

 Multiple Post Thumbnails</a>), users can attach up to six separate images for a true responsive slider.
-The plugin will prompt for six different backgrounds and use those images according to the device used (instead of sending large images to mobile devices and comparably low resolution images to retina and 4K displays).
+The plugin will prompt for six different backgrounds and use those images according to the device used (instead of sending large images to mobile devices and/or low resolution images to retina and 4K displays).
+If you leave a slot open, it will search subsequently smaller sized images so, at a minimum, you must attach an image to the smallest slot.

 The slider uses Patrick Kunka's EasyFader jQuery plugin (visit https://github.com/patrickkunka/easyfader for more information).